Jaquan1314/ruby-project-guidelines/README.md

+User Stories
+-I want to be able to create an account
+-I want to be able to sign in with my current account -I want to be able to check my characters hp before battle -I want my character's and the enemy's health to be updated throughout the battle -I want to be able to delete any battles that I have lost

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.